This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - NSAIDs decrease pain and fever.

-- Bronchodilators may be given to help open your airways so you can breathe more easily.
+- Bronchodilators help open your airways so you can breathe more easily.

 - Antivirals help fight an infection caused by a virus.

 - Suction helps remove mucus so you can breathe more easily.
 A small tube is placed in your mouth or nose.

 - A ventilator is a machine that gives you oxygen and breathes for you when you cannot breathe well on your own.
 An endotracheal (ET) tube is put into your mouth or nose and attached to the ventilator.
 You may need a trach if an ET tube cannot be placed.
 A trach is a tube put through an incision and into your windpipe.